 "Nature has neither shell nor kernel"

-He never gave us the third quote directly, but hinted at it on the last day of class: three words found in Shakespeare's "King Lear," Act V Scene II.
+Hugh did not give us the third quote directly, but hinted at it on the last day of class: three words found in Shakespeare's "King Lear," Act V Scene II.
 We rushed to look it up:

 "Ripeness is all"